Skip to main content

 .simulate();

-// Print conversation
+// Print the conversation

 System.out.println("=== Conversation ===");